Got a road safety education idea?

-Do you have an idea to improve road safety in your local community?
-You can make it a reality by applying for a Community Road Safety Grant.
+Do you have an idea to educate your local community to improve road safety?
+You can make it a reality by applying for funding from the Queensland Government’s Community Road Safety Grants scheme.

 Make your idea reality

 If you are part of a not-for-profit community group and would like to apply for one-off funding to implement your road safety education idea, visit www.tmr.qld.gov.au/roadsafetygrants to find out more.

 See how grants are improving community road safety

 Pine Rivers Special School received funding to deliver a bicycle education program to students with intellectual disabilities, teaching them about the importance of road safety and the dangers to look out for when riding their bike or scooter.
 This education program provided the students with the necessary skills to safely ride their bike or scooter.

 Road safety education targeting older road users